Addressing phase-curvature in Fourier ptychography: Supplementary material

 \subsection{Spherical-wave illumination}

+The illumination in Fourier ptychography is modelled as a tilted plane-wave defined as a “phase ramp”:

-While plane waves are idealized mathematical objects, the plane-wave assumption holds for sufficiently small FOVs in real-world applications.
-If the approximation is broken, the frequency translation for a given illumination angle can no longer be considered to be linear.
+$\br_s=(x_s,y_s)$ defines the sample plane coordinates to which the plane-wave is propagated.
+A plane-wave illumination with a k-vector $\bk_i$ shifts the sample spectrum by the same $\bk_i$ in the Fourier plane.
+Both $\bk$ and $\bk_i$ are assumed to have the same magnitude $|\bk|=|\bk_i|=k=2\pi/\lambda$.
+While plane-waves are idealized mathematical objects, the plane-wave assumption is a good approximation for sufficiently small FOVs in real-world applications.
+If the approximation is broken, the corresponding translation of the sample spectrum can no longer be described by a simple shift in the Fourier plane.
 The use of non-planar illumination requires a more general description, which can be provided by assuming illumination from a point-source.
-In this case, each LED can be assumed as a source of spherical waves~\cite{Goodman2005Introduction}, defined as
+In this case, each LED can be assumed as a source of spherical-waves~\cite{Goodman2005Introduction}, given by:

-Distance $r$ defines the propagation distance between source $\br_i=(x_i,y_i)$ and destination $\br_s=(x_s,y_s)$ planes given by the geometry in \figref{fig:fullfield_qpprop}(a):
+$r$ is the displacement between the source plane $\br_i=(x_i,y_i)$ and the destination plane $\br_s=(x_s,y_s)$ given by the geometry in \figref{fig:prop_geometry}:

 where $z$ defines the distance from the LED array to the sample plane.
 To simplify the expression, we can decompose $r$ into multiple terms using a Taylor expansion and truncating higher order terms:

 Using this approximation for $r$, the spherical-wave expression in \eqref{eqn:spherical_full} can be written as: